SaikrishnaTadepalli/ICS4U-Assignments/README.md

 # ICS4U
-This repository is for Grade 12 Computer Science.
+This repository is for Grade 12 Computer Science Assignments.

+Algorithms Assignments are not posted by request of teacher.